 One anonymous commentator suggested the excellent Australianism, ‘dag’.
 Their explanation gave played out the subtleties of the word that’s evolved beyond the barnyard.
 “You can explain the unpleasant farming origins of the word but it’s difficult to…

-Are you OK or okay? / Words & language
+In Other Words / Words & language